me-nkr/lz77-string-compressor/README.md

 ## **Usage**

 ### **Compressing**
+First of all clone the repository using `git clone https://github.com/me-nkr/lz77-string-compressor.git`

 You can use the compress a string using the `compress` script.
 You can execute the sript in 2 ways and the script has two modes.

 ### **Modes**